-More often than not, people pleasers don’t know what they want because for far too long they’ve given it up to please others.
+More often than not, people pleasers aren't clear on what they want because for far too long they’ve given in to please others or avoid conflict.

 You may need to start small.
 When your family is deciding where to go for dinner, ask yourself what you want for dinner.
 Your automatic response will be to go along with everyone else.
 Don’t.
 Take a few minutes to attune to your likes and your body’s needs and come up with an answer.
 If you’re not fond of sushi or Mexican food is too heavy for your liking, say so.